amitxv/PC-Tuning/docs/building.md

 ## Replace Wallpapers

 Run the command below to replace all backgrounds and user profile pictures with solid black images.
-Use the ``--win7`` argument if building Windows 7 ISO.
+Use the ``--win7`` argument if building a Windows 7 ISO.

 ```bat
 win-wallpaper.exe --dir "%MOUNT_DIR%" --rgb #000000 --offline